 8. Don’t Toss and Turn During the Night

-Restless movement can accidentally shift you onto restricted areas.
+Restless movement can accidentally shift you into restricted areas.
 To limit tossing:

 - Wind down with a warm shower (if cleared) or gentle stretching before bed.